Karn/khttp-android/docs/source/user/quickstart.rst

     val r = get("https://api.github.com/events")

-Now, we have a KHttpResponse object called ``r``.
+Now, we have a Response object called ``r``.
 We can get all the information we need from this object.

 khttp's API is straightforward, so all forms of HTTP requests are pretty obvious.
 For example, here's a quick POST request.

 ::

-    import me.kyleclemens.khttp.post
+    import khttp.post
     post("http://httpbin.org/post", data = mapOf("key" to "value"))

 Easy. khttp supports every other HTTP request, as well.

 ::

-    import me.kyleclemens.khttp.*
+    import khttp.*
     var r = put("http://httpbin.org/put", data = mapOf("key" to "value"))
     r = delete("http://httpbin.org/delete")
     r = head("http://httpbin.org/get")